Medicare Advantage Plans

 You can enroll in a Part D plan during:

-• Your Initial Enrollment Period (IEP) — This period begins three months before the month you turn 65, includes your birthday month, and ends three months after your birthday month.
+• Your Initial Enrollment Period (IEP) — Begins three months before you turn 65, includes your birthday month, and ends three months after.

-• The Annual Enrollment Period (AEP) — Occurs every year from October 15 through December 7.
-Changes you make during this time take effect on January 1 of the following year.
+• The Annual Enrollment Period (AEP) — October 15 through December 7 each year.
+Changes take effect January 1.

-If you delay enrollment in Medicare Part D and do not have creditable prescription drug coverage, you may have to pay a late enrollment penalty, which is added to your monthly premium once you sign up.
+If you delay enrollment in Medicare Part D and do not have creditable prescription drug coverage, you may have to pay a late enrollment penalty added to your monthly premium once you sign up.

 Staying Informed About Your Medicare Options